-Melisa Meccage enters her ninth season as an assistant coach with the Princeton field hockey.
-Meccage joined the Princeton coaching staff in 2003 after two seasons as an assistant coach at Iowa.
+Melisa Meccage enters her 12th season as an assistant coach with the Princeton field hockey program.
+Meccage joined the coaching staff in 2003 after two seasons as an assistant coach at Iowa.
 Meccage also played for the Hawkeyes, where she was a teammate of Princeton head coach Kristen Holmes-Winn.

 Before that, Meccage was the head instructional coach at St. Mary's Hall in San Antonio, Texas, where she was responsible for the development and instruction of the varsity, junior varsity and middle school teams.

-Meccage was a two-time All-America during four years playing with the Hawkeyes.
-At the end of her senior season, she was named the 1997 Big Ten Field Hockey Athlete of the Year.
-She was also a two-time first-team All-Big Ten performer.
+Meccage was a two-time All-America honoree during her playing career with the Hawkeyes.
+At the end of her senior season, she was named the 1997 Big Ten Field Hockey Athlete of the Year and was also a two-time first-team All-Big Ten performer.

-In 1997, Meccage was named to the U.S. National Team and won a bronze medal with the Under-21 National Team at the Junior Pan American games.
-After graduation she travelled to Argentina to play with the Club Universitario de Argentina de Tucuman and was also an assistant coach with the club.
+In 1997, Meccage was named to the U.S. National Team and won a bronze medal with the Under-21 National Team at the Junior Pan-American games.
+After graduation she traveled to Argentina to play with the Club Universitario de Argentina de Tucuman while also serving as an assistant coach.

 A native of Palmyra, Pa., Meccage is a member of the Pennsylvania Sports Hall of Fame.
 She is married to former Iowa baseball player Jeremy Meccage, who works as an assistant coach for the Princeton baseball team and is President of Zag Sports, Inc., an international sports touring company.